alanng10/classhost/README.md

-# ClassServer
+# ClassHost

-This is Class programming language server.
+This is Class programming language host.
 It is a module that has input and output through network.